 | 2013 |

-TIMMDC1 (C3orf1) is a membrane-embedded mitochondrial complex I assembly factor that localizes to the mitochondrial inner membrane, physically associates with multiple members of the MCIA complex (ACAD9, ECSIT, NDUFAF1, TMEM126B) and core complex I subunits, and its depletion results in reduced complex I activity and cellular respiration.
-Quantitative proteomics demonstrated a role for TIMMDC1 in assembly of both membrane-embedded and soluble arms of complex I. |
+TIMMDC1 (C3orf1) is a membrane-embedded mitochondrial complex I assembly factor that localizes to the mitochondrial inner membrane, reciprocally associates with multiple members of the MCIA complex (ACAD9, ECSIT, NDUFAF1, TMEM126B) and core complex I subunits, and its depletion results in reduced complex I activity and cellular respiration.
+Quantitative proteomics demonstrated its role in assembly of both membrane-embedded and soluble arms of complex I. |

-Interaction proteomics (AP-MS), reciprocal co-immunoprecipitation, subcellular fractionation/localization, siRNA knockdown with complex I activity assay and cellular respiration measurement, quantitative proteomics |
+Interaction proteomics (reciprocal co-immunoprecipitation/AP-MS), subcellular fractionation/localization, siRNA knockdown with complex I activity and cellular respiration assays, quantitative proteomics |

 Molecular and cellular biology |